genleadpro/ng-fastpages/README.md

 ## Development server

-Add my.fastpages.code to local DNS e.g. hosts file on Windows Run `ng serve --host my.fastpages.code --port 4200 --disable-host-check` for a dev server.
+Add my.fastpages.code to local DNS e.g. hosts file on Windows.

+Run `ng serve --host my.fastpages.code --port 4200 --disable-host-check` for a dev server.
 Navigate to `http://my.fastpages.code/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding